6 tips for organising your processed fruit and vegetables export to Europe

 Finding a buyer who is satisfied with your offer is only half the battle when entering the European market.
-You still need to agree on delivery terms, sign a contract, pack your goods, arrange the required product and shipment documentation, organise transport to Europe and get paid.
-Although this may look like technical and easy work, it comes with many of its own challenges.
-The tips listed below give you short but practical information on how to deal with those challenges and on how to become an efficient, trustworthy and successful exporter of processed fruit and vegetables.
+You still need to agree on the delivery and contract terms, arrange the required product and shipment documentation, organise transport to Europe, and get paid in full.
+Although this may seem like technical and easy work, it comes with many of its own challenges.
+The tips listed below give you some short but practical information on how to deal with the challenges and on how to become an efficient, trustworthy and successful exporter of processed fruit and vegetables.

 Contents of this page

 - Choose the method of payment according to the level of trust

 - Reduce your export risk by investing in export insurance

 - Consider tariff duties, documents and customs procedures when making an offer